Copyright © 2013 Neal Campbell

 John T. Crim was the chairman of the committee which oversaw the design and construction of the new church, which is a fine representation of the Gothic spirit; there is even a rather elaborate rood screen separating the choir from the pulpit rostrum, a fairly unusual attribute of any protestant church, especially in this part of the country at that time.
 And its proportions and lack of artificial sound-absorbing materials, are perfect for organ and choral music, also something of a rarity for this time and place.
 It seems obvious that Roy Perry had a firm hand in this outcome, and as he told me the story in his typical hyperbole, you’d think that he had actually designed it!
 I imagine he was forceful and demanding in his requirements and he probably did show the committee and architect the historical precedents upon which construction was founded.
 And as construction proceeded, it must have been an incongruous sight in boom town Kilgore.

 Roy was drafted into the Army, but soon received a medical discharge.
 He was even listed in the honor roll of the men of First Presbyterian Church who were in the service of their country.
 Never in what would be described as robust health, Roy evidenced problems with his sight fairly early in his Kilgore days.
 He once had an automobile accident while borrowing Liggett Crim’s car: he said he simply didn’t see the other car and he never drove again.
-His eyesight was always a difficult issue.
-He also developed in the mid-1950s the tremor that was to plague his playing and handwriting for the rest of his life, presumably from Parkinson’s disease, although that diagnosis has been disputed by some, so it’s hard to confirm just what was the cause of the tremor.
+He also developed in a tremor that was to plague his playing and handwriting for the rest of his life, something akin to Parkinson’s disease, although that diagnosis was never firmly established, so it’s hard to confirm just what was the cause of the tremor.

 Thus church music, like all music, is a matter of taste—and taste is simply a matter of experience.
 For that reason we cannot approach the subject of church music objectively nor apply the standards which we know to be good until we have educated the taste, that is, widened the experience of our congregations; and to this slow and difficult process they offer the most strenuous and highly articulate objection.